Holger-Froehlich/research-funding/docs/documentation.md

 - **Changing the data contract:** update validation rules in `validate.R` and loader mapping in `load_data.R`.
 Document changes in Chapter 4.

+### 6.5.1 FMIC plot specifics (tags, hover, NA-policy)

+The FMIC plot (`plot_fmic()`) is designed as an interpretable navigation view:

+**X/Y metrics**
+- Axis choices are based on columns starting with `XY_`.
+- Axis titles strip the `XY_` prefix for readability.

+**NA policy (visibility rule)**
+- A funding line is plotted only if it has valid numeric values for *both* selected X and Y metrics.
+- Non-numeric but convertible values are coerced to numeric; truly non-convertible values are blocked by validation.

+**Strategic tags as filter/legend categories**
+- Tags are read from `Strategische_Eignung` (comma-separated).
+- For each distinct tag, the plot creates a legend entry (initially `legendonly`) that controls a dedicated `legendgroup`.
+- This enables cohort-based exploration (e.g., “Neuberufene”, “Infrastruktur”, “Transfer”) without changing code.

+**Hover tooltips (deep context)**
+- Hover text is rendered as HTML and includes:
+  - program line title
+  - funding level
+  - strategic tags
+  - rationale text (`Begruendung`), wrapped and converted to `<br>` line breaks

+This design intentionally combines *position* (metrics) with *interpretation* (rationale and tags) to support advisory conversations.

 ### 6.6 Reproducible environment (renv)